PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 - a user store like Keystone or Google Accounts
 - a file with a list of usernames and passwords

-In this regard, _Kubernetes does not have objects which represent normal user accounts._ Normal users cannot be added to a cluster through an API call.
+In this regard, _PlaidCloud does not have objects which represent normal user accounts._ Normal users cannot be added to a cluster through an API call.

 Even though a normal user cannot be added via an API call, any user that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
-In this configuration, Kubernetes determines the username from the common name field in the 'subject' of the cert (e.g., "/CN=bob").
+In this configuration, PlaidCloud determines the username from the common name field in the 'subject' of the cert (e.g., "/CN=bob").
 From there, the role based access control (RBAC) sub-system would determine whether the user is authorized to perform a specific operation on a